arinal/dirscan/README.md

 $ ./dirscan diff=db | wc -l
 23760
 ```
-Phew, 20 thousands files to go, intermixed with files to add and delete.
+Phew!
+20 thousands files to go, intermixed with files to add and delete!
 Cross our fingers and run sync..
 ```
 $ ./dirscan update=db
 Updating list of items within current directory into “db”……